 Rather than requiring employers to make presumptions about an employee's disability and potential accommodations, the ADA requires the employee to come forward and request assistance.

-Employees do not have to request an accommodation in writing, nor do they have to use any particular words.
-(For example, they don’t have to mention the ADA or use the words “reasonable accommodation.”)
-This rule is intended to protect employees who may not be aware of their legal rights.
+Employees and applicants do not have to request an accommodation in writing, nor do they have to use any particular words.
+(For example, they don't have to mention the ADA or use the words "reasonable accommodation.")
+This rule is intended to protect people who may not be aware of their legal rights.

 In your reasonable accommodation letter, you should provide all the information your employer will need to begin the accommodation process, including what your disability is, how it affects you, which aspects of your job might require modification, and proposed accommodations.
 Here's a checklist of facts to include:

-Here's an example of a reasonable accommodation leter, written by an employee who has depression and needs some scheduling changes.
+Here's an example of a reasonable accommodation letter, written by an employee who has depression and needs some scheduling changes.